HappyZombies/4chan-nodejs/README.md

 A 4chan clone that is written in NodeJS.
 No front-end libraries are used.
 It's all vanilla JS, CSS and HTML.

+# See the new and updated project [here!](https://github.com/HappyZombies/4chan-react-nodejs)

 Getting Started
 -------------